In 2018, our operations implemented projects that reduced the amount of solid waste sent to landfills by 72 tons.

 We make every effort to divert food waste to the most beneficial end use possible.
 Depending on the nature of the food waste and the location of the generation, our food waste can be used as animal feed, as feedstock for anaerobic digestion, as a composting substrate or as a synthetic nutrient substitute.

 After surpassing our 2020 goal in 2014 to reduce solid waste sent to landfills by 3,500 tons per year, we have continued to implement projects to achieve additional reductions as we work to establish a new goal.

-In 2016 alone, our operations implemented projects that reduced the amount of solid waste sent to landfills by 94 tons.
+In 2017 alone, our operations implemented projects that reduced the amount of solid waste sent to landfills by 179 tons.
 These reductions helped offset the impacts from challenges in the recycling and alternative disposal markets, resulting in normalized total solid waste (pounds/sales tonnage) for 2017 of 23.5 pounds per salable ton, a five percent increase from the prior-year level.